PANDA: Prompt Transfer Meets Knowledge Distillation for Efficient Model Adaptation: Discussion

-\paragraph{Main contributions of our proposed metric in this work.} Some readers may point out that the different metrics do not make a big difference in Table~\ref{tab:beta} of this paper, and show concerns about the effect of our proposed metric.
-Here, we analyze the results of Table~\ref{tab:beta} and discuss the contributions of our metric in detail.

-Firstly, although the difference between different metrics on the BERT-tiny is slightly small, the difference on the BERT-medium is higher than 0.62, which could prove the effectiveness of our metric to improve the PANDA method.
-Secondly, we state that the main contribution of our metric is to effectively retrieve similar source tasks for a given target task, and the experiment in Table~\ref{tab:beta} is used to prove that the metric can further boost the performance of the PANDA method.

-To investigate the effect of different metrics intuitively, we report the performance of the target tasks with the most similar source tasks, as measured by different metrics.
-Table~\ref{tab:appendix_metric} lists the results in the vanilla PoT and PANDA settings across different BERT models respectively.
-It can be seen that our proposed metric consistently achieves the best performance across all model sizes and prompt transfer settings, proving that our metric works better on choosing the useful similar source task for a given target task.
-Notably, when using the PANDA method, the difference between multiple metrics is relatively smaller.
-This is because PANDA can effectively bridge the gap between source and target tasks, and thus alleviate the negative influence of other metrics (E${avg}$ and ON).
+\paragraph{\textbf{Main contributions of our proposed metric}} Some readers may point out that the different metrics do not make a big difference in Table~\ref{tab:beta}, and show concerns about the effectiveness of our proposed metric.
+Here, we discuss the contributions of our metric in detail.
+Firstly, we state that the main contribution of our metric is to effectively retrieve similar source tasks for a given target task, and the experiment in Table~\ref{tab:beta} is used to prove that the metric can further boost the \our's performance.
+Note that the difference on the BERT-medium is higher than 0.62, which could confirm our statement.
+Secondly, to investigate the effectiveness of our metric intuitively and clearly, we report the performance of the target tasks with the most similar source tasks, as measured by different metrics in the vanilla PoT settings.
+Figure~\ref{fig:similar_score} illustrates the results across different PLMs respectively.
+It can be seen that our metric consistently achieves the best performance across all model sizes, proving that our metric works better on choosing the useful similar source task for given target task.